bormaxi8080/bormaxi8080/resume/bormaxi_resume_tech_EN.md

 ## Specialization and professional skills:

-I develop and investigate People, Companies and Incidents Data on Python, Node.js, Perl, Bash with OSINT, Cybesecurity & DevOps activities and practices.
+I develop and investigate People, Companies and Incidents Data on Python, Ruby, JS, Perl, Bash with OSINT, Cybesecurity & DevOps activities and practices.
 Sometimes I hire targeted for positions in IT level from middle+, with relocation outside russia, write about hiring, HR Tech, development and participate in various professional communities.

 ## My soft skills and communications: